sensepost/wiresocks/README.md

 I set this up after fighting with socks proxies and Windows offensive tooling.

 The intention is to facilitate tooling on Windows and MacOS that ignore things like [proxychains](https://github.com/rofl0r/proxychains-ng), [proxifier](https://www.proxifier.com/), and [proxycap](https://www.proxycap.com/).
-This is done by using wireguard to VPN to a Linux which has routing and iptable rules to force TCP traffic via [tun2socks](https://github.com/xjasonlyu/tun2socks) into a Socks5 proxy.
+This is done by using wireguard to VPN to a Linux which has routing setup to force traffic via [tun2socks](https://github.com/xjasonlyu/tun2socks) into a Socks5 proxy.

 ## Warning